18 Things You Think Are Illegal but Aren’t

 Driving while drowsy

 One-third of all motor vehicle accidents are caused by over-tired drivers.
 However, it’s not illegal to drive a car while drowsy except in New Jersey and Arkansas.
 And most states that have attempted to put such a law on the books have failed thus far.
-Check out these 18 bizarre things that have been banned around the world.
+Some far sillier laws persist, however: This is the dumbest law in every state.

 One would hope a surgeon had a good night’s sleep before opening anyone up on an operating table.
 Unfortunately, despite widespread knowledge of how sleep deprivation impairs cognitive performance and motor skills, there’s no law that says a surgeon must have had a good night’s sleep or even any opportunity to sleep before performing surgery.

 In one-party consent states, such as New York, you can legally record a conversation with someone who has no idea you’re recording the conversation.
 For the most part, all states are one-party consent states, except for these 10: California, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.
 Connecticut and Nevada are “mixed” consent states, where the consent laws vary by situation.
 You won’t believe these 25 bizarre international laws you’d never guess were real.

 It may seem like a taboo, and certainly society tends to frown upon step-sibling relationships, the fact remains if you want to marry your stepbrother or stepsister, there is no U.S. law prohibiting it.